UPPMAX/uppmax_intro_cases/docs/linux_basics.md

 - Huh, rwxrwsr-x?
 - `s` in the group means `x` but with gid bit set ( g roup id of creator not launcher).
+  - The s or sticky bit is a group permission on directories which changes the default behaviour of new files are created with the same group_id  as the users group_id to new files inheriting the group_id from the parent directory.
 - `S` means `-` with gid bit set (rarely seen).
 - Among other things, this makes the default group for new files/subdirectories the g2020018 group.